 To Order the book, Number 176520 - The Story of Paul Argiewicz, a Teenage Holocaust Survivor click the Pay Pal button below.

-If you do not have a Pay Pal account you may order the book on Amazon.com using your credit card or click on the About Us link (at the top of this page) to print a pdf order form.
+If you do not have a Pay Pal account you may order the book by clicking on the About Us tab (at the top of this page) to print a pdf order form.

 A few comments from readers: